LeoLi1223/LeoLi1223.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-HI,
+Hi,

 My name is Zhihao Li.
-I am from Shanghai, China and currently a first-year master student at Brown University studying in Computer Science.
+I am from Shanghai, China and currently a first-year master student at Brown University studying Computer Science.
 My degree concentration is ML/AI.
 I received my bachelor's degree in Computer Science @ [University of Washington, Seattle]("https://www.cs.washington.edu/").